-Here’s the low down on one of the world’s most prominent health trends right now.
+Here’s the low-down on one of the world’s most prominent health trends right now.

 What is intermittent fasting?

-Intermittent Fasting is an eating pattern that cycles between periods of fasting and normal eating.
+Intermittent fasting is an eating pattern that cycles between periods of fasting and normal eating.

 This could mean everything from skipping a meal or two on certain days of the week, to carrying out monthly multi-day fasts.

-It’s not about restricting what foods you eat, rather when you should eat them, therefore it’s more commonly referred to as a healthy eating pattern than a diet.
+It’s not about restricting what foods you eat, rather when you should eat them – therefore it’s more commonly referred to as a healthy eating pattern than a diet.

-Intermittent fasting methods:
+Different intermittent fasting methods:

 There are a variety of ways in which you can carry out intermittent fasting.